awsdocs/ec2-image-builder-user-guide/doc_source/start-build-image-pipeline.md

 ## Step 4: Define distribution settings \- optional<a name="start-build-image-step4"></a>

-Distribution settings include specific Region settings for encryption, launch permissions, accounts that can launch the output AMI, the output AMI name, and license configurations\.
+Distribution configurations include the output AMI name, specific Region settings for encryption, launch permissions, and AWS accounts, organizations, and organizational units \(OUs\) that can launch the output AMI, and license configurations\.

 In the **Distribution settings** section, the **Configuration options** default to `Create distribution settings using service defaults`\.
 This option will distribute the output AMI to the current Region\.
 For this tutorial, we are using the default settings\.
 + Choose **Next** to proceed to the next step\.